 Shams 1 is the world’s largest CSP plant and the reason for the high solar panel popularity in Abu Dhabi.
 It was established by bin Zayed Al Nahyan, the former President of the UAE, in March 2013.

-It cost USD 600 million and is spread over 2.5 square kilometers which can send 100 MW of electricity into the public grid, using the most modern solar panel system, enough to run 20,000 households and prevent emitting 175,000 tonnes of CO2 each year into the atmosphere.
+It cost USD 600 million and is spread over 2.5 square kilometers which can send 100 MW of electricity into the public grid, using the most modern solar panel in UAE, enough to run 20,000 households and prevent emitting 175,000 tonnes of CO2 each year into the atmosphere.

 You can find the plant in Western Abu Dhabi, which is considered the largest concentrated solar power (CSP) plant and also the first utility-scale solar plant in the Middle East and one of the biggest on the planet.